 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 Six bucks for a cappuccino?
 You’ve got to be kidding me.
-Coffee shops these days are charging top dollar for espresso drinks, and if you’ve got a daily milk and espresso habit, the cost is going to quickly add up.
+Coffee shops nowadays charge top dollar for espresso drinks; if you’ve got a daily milk and espresso habit, the cost will add up quickly.
 Imagine enjoying a cappuccino in the morning without waiting in line or speaking to a soul.
 Alternatively, imagine impressing guests at a dinner party by serving macchiatos with dessert.
 Espresso also tends to be less acidic than drip coffee, so many people find it to be easier on the gut and a pleasing digestif.
 Depending on how advanced you want to get, there are home espresso machines for the pro barista and layperson alike.
 Here are some of our favorites to help you start your search for the best espresso machines.

 How we chose the best espresso machines

-As journalists, our bodies are 99.9-percent coffee.
+As journalists constantly trying to meet deadlines, our minds are fueled by equal parts inspiration and desperation, but our bodies are 99.9 percent coffee.
 This means we have a thing or two to say about creating the coffee shop experience at home.
-We downed a double and had jittery discussions about our own brewing experiences, looked at product reviews, talked to coffee aficionados, and scoured coffee chat boards—yes, those exist—to find the best espresso machine for your home.
+To round out this roundup, we downed a double and had jittery discussions about our own brewing experiences, looked at product reviews, talked to coffee aficionados, and scoured coffee chat boards—yes, those exist—to find the best espresso machine for your home.

 The best espresso machines: Reviews & Recommendations

 Making a quality cup of joe or mug of latte takes more than hot purified water, freshly ground coffee, and time.
-Take the temperature of any barista and they’ll say it’s both an art and a science.
-At the heart of all good coffee is a great shot of espresso and at the core of great espresso is a great espresso machine—the exacting, expressive tool that lets you can pull perfect shot after perfect shot in the comfort of your own home.
+Don’t get us wrong, we love our drip coffee and pour-over coffee makers, but we sometimes need the special energy and aura of perfectly textured crema.
+Take the temperature of any barista, and they’ll say hand-crafted beverages are both an art and a science.
+At the heart of all good coffee is a great shot of espresso, and at the core of great espresso is a great espresso machine—the exacting, expressive tool that lets you pull perfect shot after perfect shot in the comfort of your own home.
 Here are our picks so you won’t get steamed yourself looking for the perfect pressurized apparatus.

-Best overall: Breville the Barista Express Espresso Machine
+Best overall: Breville Barista Touch Impress Espresso Machine with Grinder

 SEE IT

-Why it made the cut: This professional-grade espresso machine pulls no punches and pulls perfect shots of espresso.
+Why it made the cut: This professional-grade espresso machine pulls no punches and pulls perfect espresso shots.

 Specs